Frequently Ask Questions

 How do I become a member?

-To become a member, a person needs to have a completed referral form and a recent psychiatric evaluation.
+To become a member, a person needs to have a completed referral form.

 Does it cost anything to become a member?